 For admitted and currently attending OSU-Cascades students who are not currently participating in the COCC/OSU DPP but would like to — please click on the link below for instructions.
 There is no charge for adding DPP to your student account and will only take 10 minutes to complete.
-Processing your DPP application can take up to two weeks — so pay attention to your ONID email address for important notifications and next steps:
+Processing your DPP application can take up to two weeks — check your to your OSU email address for important notifications and next steps:

 As an OSU-Cascades and COCC Dual Partnership Program you are now admitted to two schools.
 You have the option of taking classes at both OSU-Cascades and COCC.
 You will need to pick one of the following options for your enrollment: